AyeshaUllah/UnixGreenhouse/INSTALL.md

 ## Preparing the Raspberry Pi
 Using Raspberry Pi OS, flash the MicroSD of the Raspberry Pi 4 with Debian Bookworm (64-bit).

+Connect the Raspberry Pi to a monitor, keyboard, and mouse.
+Boot up the computer.

 Open the terminal.
 Update and upgrade the Raspberry Pi's packages by typing the following commands.
 ```
 sudo apt update